ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/README.md

 - `$HOSTNAME` is the IP address of the VM you created,
 - `$YOUR_KEY_PATH` is the ssh key you generated in previous step.
+- `$USER` is the posix user on the vm associated with the ssh key.

 ## Configuration